 New to the system?
-Create yourself an online profile by filling in an application here and we’ll notify you when the roles come online at the end of October
+Create yourself an online profile by filling in an application here and we’ll be in contact.

-Being part of the Goodstays Wanaka Volunteer Crew is both rewarding and motivating.
+Being part of the Volunteer Crew is both rewarding and motivating.
 You can…

 Challenge Wanaka is a non-profit organisation run by a volunteer board of trustees.
 The Challenge Wanaka Sports Trust’s purpose is to encourage an active and healthy lifestyle, play an instrumental part in growing the sport of triathlon in New Zealand and to deliver an event to the benefit of the local community, both socially and economically.
 None of this would be achievable without the mammoth effort from all our 650 volunteers.
 As well as needing support on race day, the Challenge Wanaka team also need the assistance of dedicated individuals to help in the lead up and post event.
 Some of these tasks include: